A Short Survey on Business Models of Decentralized Finance (DeFi) Protocols: Literature Review

 \section{Literature Review}

 Our work is strongly related to the canonical empirical asset pricing problem.
 Evaluating and pricing an asset is perhaps the most renowned problem in classical finance literature.
 There exist two cardinal analyses to value and price an asset.
-On the one hand, technical analysis deduces future underlying value from its history of trading, which can involve price change, trading volume, price moving average, and other historical characteristics \cite{edawards2018technical}. \cite{taylor1992use} shows how 90\% of chief foreign exchange dealers based in London in November 1988 exploited technical analysis for their trades.
-We observe here a duality between firm shares and cryptocurrencies trading.
-On the other hand, fundamental analysis is based on a firm's book value (assets and liabilities), stream of dividends, current earnings, future investment opportunities, etc. \cite{modigliani1961dividend} studies the role of dividends policies in a firm's share evaluation.
+On the one hand, technical analysis deduces future underlying value from its history of trading, which can involve price changes, trading volume, price moving average, and other historical characteristics \cite{edawards2018technical}. \cite{taylor1992use} shows how 90\% of chief foreign exchange dealers based in London in November 1988 exploited technical analysis for their trades.
+We observe here a duality between public equity markets and cryptocurrencies trading.
+On the other hand, fundamental analysis is based on a firm's book value---assets and liabilities--- stream of dividends, current earnings, future investment opportunities, etc. \cite{modigliani1961dividend} studies the role of dividends policies in a firm's share evaluation.
 The paper shows how firm's value can be explained by its current earnings, the growth rate of earnings, the internal rate of return, and the market rate of return.
-Remarkable findings in the series of work \cite{Fama1993}, \cite{fama1992cross}, and \cite{fama1995size} show how firm book value and market equity size are important to explain future company's return.
-Our work focused more on fundamental analysis.
-Value investing \cite{piotroski2000value} dominated financial decisions for years.
-Do high-valuable tokens perform better than low-valuable cryptocurrencies?
-Finally, we would like to stress the parallelism among firms' share ownership and DAO tokens.
-Both of them give shareholders voting power on the underlying future moves.
+Remarkable findings in the series of work \cite{Fama1993, fama1992cross, fama1995size}, show how firm book value and market equity size are important to explain future company's return.
+Fundamental analysis is also known as \enquote{value investing} \cite{piotroski2000value}, or \enquote{intrinsic valuation} \cite{damodaran2012}.
+Similarly, do high-value tokens perform better than low-value cryptocurrencies as high-value stocks did in the past?
+Finally, we would like to stress the parallel among firms' share ownership and DAO tokens \cite{xu2023defi}.
+Both of them give shareholders voting power on underlying future actions.
 We will address and expand on these open research challenges in the next Section \ref{sec:conclusion}.